adnanahmad9907/rubiks-cube-solver/README.md

 - Modeled a virtual **Rubik's Cube (3x3)** in 3 different models/Classes using standard data-structures present in C++.
 - Achieved a solving time **under 3 seconds** for Rubik's Cube **jumbled 8 times** using **BFS**,**DFS** and **IDDFS** algorithm.
-- Implemented the Korf's IDA\* Algorithm, achieving a solving time of **under 10 seconds** for a Rubik's Cube **jumbled 13 times**. our future goal is to build a physical rubiks cube solver that can solve in one second
+- Implemented the Korf's IDA\* Algorithm, achieving a solving time of **under 10 seconds** for a Rubik's Cube **jumbled 13 times**.